jonowens/a_whale_off_the_portfolio/README.md

 ---

 ## General information
 The following repository encompasses skills learned regarding Python, the Pandas library, and quantitative analysis techniques.
-The assignment is to create a tool, an analysis notebook, that analyzes and visualizes portfolios across the various metrics to determin which portfolios outperformed the others and the market.
+The assignment is to create a tool, an analysis notebook, that analyzes and visualizes portfolios across the various metrics to determin which portfolios outperformed the others and the market.[1]

 ---